 Cold cuts have all kinds of chemicals, lots of sodium, and contaminated animal protein.
 They are also high in fat, and if you add cheese, dairy.
 Instead, have a hummus and veggie wrap.

 25. Chef’s salad

-Eggs, lunch meat, and fat laden dressing make this “healthy” salad a really unhealthy choice loaded with fat, salt, sugar, and all of the bad stuff that comes in meat.
+Eggs, lunch meat, and fat-laden dressing make this “healthy” salad a really unhealthy choice loaded with fat, salt, added sugar, and all of the bad stuff that comes with meat.
 Instead, opt for a hearty green salad with some quinoa or avocado on top.

 Health Costs of Fast Foods

-Fast food meals are rife with all kind of unhealthy ingredients, including: High-fructose corn syrup (HFCS) can be found in condiments (mayo, ketchup, mustard), soda, fries, desserts, salad dressings, and bread products.
+Fast food meals are rife with all kinds of unhealthy ingredients, including High-fructose corn syrup (HFCS) can be found in condiments (mayo, ketchup, mustard), soda, fries, desserts, salad dressings, and bread products.
 HFCS is a totally artificial sweetener that has been linked to obesity, liver scarring, and type 2 diabetes.
 Gluten is found in breading, buns, and other bread-like products.
 Gluten comes from wheat flour, and the human body is unable to process it well.
-Dairy in fast food meals comes in the form of milkshakes, ice cream, and cheese that are high in saturated fat.
-The human body does not process dairy well, and it is laden with hormones and antibiotics.
+Dairy in fast food meals comes in the form of milkshakes, ice cream, and cheese, that are high in saturated fat.
+The human body does not process dairy well and is laden with hormones and antibiotics.